Helping the Poor and Distressed

 “For the power is in them, wherein they are agents unto themselves.
 And inasmuch as men do good they shall in nowise lose their reward.”
 This is an important declaration.
 Pres.
 Oaks states this is a "guiding revelation" on how we live our lives.
 It could explain the 2020 decisions as an example of our leaders "not being commanded in all things".
 They may have felt like moving forward with supporting the mandates and shots was a "good cause" and part of the "many things of their own free will" they chose to support because they believed it would "bring to pass much righteousness".
 It is also an important statement that we, as members should not wait to be commanded in all things either - by the Lord or the Prophet!

 In more than 38 years as an Apostle and over 30 years of professional employment, I have seen many generous efforts by organizations and persons of the kind this revelation describes as “a good cause” and “bring[ing] to pass much righteousness.”
 There are uncounted examples of such humanitarian service throughout the world, beyond our own borders and beyond our common knowledge.
-Contemplating this, I think of the Book of Mormon prophet-king Benjamin, whose sermon included this eternal truth: “When ye are in the service of your fellow beings ye are only in the service of your God.”
+Contemplating this, I think of the Book of Mormon prophet-king Benjamin, whose sermon included this eternal truth: “When ye are in the service of your fellow beings ye are only in the service of your God.”3 In our quest to love God, we must see our service to others as an expression of love for God first and our brothers and sisters as well.

-we fast at the first of each month and contribute at least the equivalent of the uneaten meals to help those in need in our own congregations.
+Much welfare and humanitarian service to our fellow beings is taught and practiced by The Church of Jesus Christ of Latter-day Saints and by us as its members.
+For example, we fast at the first of each month and contribute at least the equivalent of the uneaten meals to help those in need in our own congregations.
 The Church also makes enormous contributions for humanitarian and other services throughout the world.
 This is a reminder that we should be fasting every month and making a fast offering to our wards to help our own neighbors.
 We are also encouraged to make other "offerings" to help the poor and needy.
 I struggle with these "other" donations right now, because I don't like to see it used for vaccines, so I often find others in need to help with my offerings.
 I think the Lord accepts that.
 I also think we should make a fast offering anytime we fast, outside of the first Sunday fast.
 It can be to the ward or someone we see in need.
 I think the Lord accepts and honors that as well.

 Despite all that our Church does directly, most humanitarian service to the children of God worldwide is carried out by persons and organizations having no formal connection with our Church.
-As one of our Apostles observed: “God is using more than one people for the accomplishment of his great and marvelous work. … It is too vast, too arduous, for any one people.4 Orson F Whitney, Apr.
+As one of our Apostles observed: “God is using more than one people for the accomplishment of his great and marvelous work. … It is too vast, too arduous, for any one people.”4 Orson F Whitney, Apr.
 1928 As members of the restored Church, we need to be more aware and more appreciative of the service of others.
 Maybe one of the reasons for sharing all the church is doing is that we, as members, need to be more aware and more appreciative of what our own church is doing.
 Would that make us want to participate more?
 Or do you feel that "billions" is enough?
 Certainly, we need to be more aware and appreciative of the service of others - in our homes, neighborhoods, cities, state, and nation.

 Notes from Orson F Whitney talk:

-Forasmuch as this people draw near me with their mouth, and with their lips do honor me, but have removed their heart far from me,
+- What brings forth the "marvelous work and a wonder"?
+Forasmuch as this people draw near me with their mouth, and with their lips do honor me, but have removed their heart far from me,…

 Therefore, behold, I will proceed to do a ‘marvelous work among this people, even a marvelous work and a wonder; for the wisdom of their wise men shall perish, be destroyed, especially in a violent manner, disappear gradually, die, deteriorate, and the understanding of their prudent careful, good judgment, common sense, wisdom in practical matters, sensible, wise forethought men shall be hid.—Isa.
 29:13, 14.